colindean/talks/_drafts_and_notes/codeandsupply_comp_survey_2022_engine/presentation.md

-I'll talk about how we collected and cleaned the data, how we built software to analyze the data and produce tables and graphics for inclusion in the report, how we helped ourselves write the report with tools, how we automated not only generating the report but testing our software, and where we want to go with it in the future.
+I'll talk about how we collected and cleaned the data, how we built software to analyze the data and produce tables and graphics for inclusion in the report, how we helped ourselves write the report with tools, how we automated not only generating the report but also testing our software, and where we want to go with it in the future.

 :::